bmccary/utd-dissertation-template/README.md

      $ make

 7. You will have to study the structure of this template in order to understand it.
-Sorry, but no one promised you this would be easy.
+Comments in the individual files should help you along your way.